Capabilities-Limited/cva6-build-notes/cva6-adding-a-perhipheral.md

 ## Interface conversions

-The Vivado system builder usually automatically handles conversions between different interconnect types (e.g. between AXI, AXI-Lite, Avalon, and different data widths).
+The Vivado system builder usually automatically handles conversions between different interconnect types (e.g. between AXI, AXI-Lite, and different data widths).
 Since we are working in Verilog, we need to do this manually instead, but we can still use the Xilinx components to do the transformations.

 ## Defining the address map